dureuill/sc/README.md

 it doesn't. `PhantomData` has a size of 0, so its inclusion doesn't make our `Dropper` any fatter.

-So, now that we've got a `Dropper` that retains when its associated reference will expire, when should we actually notify our `Sc`?
+Now that we've got a `Dropper` that retains when its associated reference will expire, when should we actually notify our `Sc`?
-Well, if we want to maximize the lifetime of our reference, the last possible moment where we can notify `Sc` is when `Dropper` is dropped.
+If we want to maximize the lifetime of our reference, the last possible moment where we can notify `Sc` is when `Dropper` is dropped.
 So, let's implement `Drop` for `Dropper`.